 a) The student may enroll in “Boulder Evening” and “Independent Learning” (online/correspondence) courses offered by the CU-Boulder Division of Continuing Education, and/or

 b) The student may enroll in "Summer Session" courses at any of the CU campuses.
 Use this web form to request enrollment in Summer Session classes: conted.colorado.edu/course-request-form.

 c) Students on academic suspension may not be enrolled in more than 16 credit hours at a time (in any combination of the aforementioned courses), and all CU-Boulder Continuing Education enrollment policies apply.

 d) CU-Boulder Continuing Education advisors are available to assist with questions about courses.
 Students are encouraged to confer with a Continuing Education financial aid counselor before registering for any Continuing Education courses.
 Please visit the Continuing Education web site at conted.colorado.edu and call (303) 492-5148 or email email@example.com with questions.
 Use this web form to request enrollment in Continuing Education classes: conted.colorado.edu/course-request-form.

-e) In addition, while a student is on academic suspension, and is still rostered in this College, the student may not enroll in any courses offered at any time through the CU Denver Division of Continuing & Professional Education or through the CU Colorado Springs Division of Extended Studies.
+e) In addition, while a student is on academic suspension, and is still rostered in this College, the student may not enroll in any courses offered through CU Denver or CU Colorado Springs (excepting summer term classes at those campuses).

 NOTE: Coursework completed at institutions other than the University of Colorado will NOT affect the CU GPA.

-A student seeking to return to the college from academic suspension must have attained a cumulative University of Colorado grade point average of at least 2.250 (2.000 for students matriculating at CU-Boulder prior to Fall 2011) to continue with an engineering degree.
+A student who was placed on academic suspension (sitting out from “Main Campus” classes) must attain a cumulative University of Colorado grade point average of at least 2.250 (2.000 for students matriculating at CU-Boulder prior to Fall 2011) to continue with an engineering degree.
 (NOTE: While on academic suspension, students may elect to complete coursework at institutions other than the University of Colorado, but these grades will NOT be used in computing a student’s GPA.)
-Once the required CU GPA has been attained, the student then needs to contact the college’s Assistant Dean for Students by email or letter, requesting to return from academic suspension.
+Once the required CU GPA has been attained, the student should contact the college’s Assistant Dean for Students by email or letter, requesting to return from academic suspension.
 The student must present convincing evidence of his or her ability to continue successfully and complete an engineering undergraduate degree program.
-Please also let us know the semester you wish to return.

 A suspended student, upon return to the College of Engineering and Applied Science, returns on academic probation for two semesters (summer term not included).
 If the student fails to fulfill the terms of that academic probation (cumulative GPA rule or the consecutive semester GPA rule), the student will be suspended once again.
 While a student may be suspended more than once, a third academic suspension is permanent.
 A student who has been permanently suspended may not return to the CU-Boulder College of Engineering and Applied Science.